hellerve/ptolemy/done.md

 stifled by mass inaction and eventual compromise (because radicalism is the greatest of all crimes in a world made of sugar).

+* *Unkenrufe* by **Günter Grass** (1992)

+About ten pages before the end of the book I realized that it was already in my book shelf.
+I’m pretty sure I never read it before, but  who knows.
+It’s a good book without much in the way of a dramatic arc, but it’s interestingly told—though the last 30 pages or so are a little painful and drawn out.

 ## Management

 ### Papers